-While many dog breeds can become jealous of the attention that kids get, seeing them as rival for your affection and fussing, that’s not the case here.
+While many dog breeds can become jealous of the attention that kids get, seeing them as a rival for your affection and fussing, that’s not the case here.
 Instead, the Aussky will use their protective instincts to become a loyal guardian to your children.

-These are safe and friendly dogs for sure, but you should definitely always supervise playtime between any dog and your children, just to be safe.
+These are safe and friendly dogs for sure, but you should always supervise playtime between any dog and your children, just to be safe.

 It’s a good idea to have your dog and your children meet as soon as possible, and certainly in the case of the Aussky puppy.
 Your kids and this dog will grow up together as best friends and playmates, after all.